heshanfu/mineral-ui/src/website/app/pages/Theming/theming.md

 ### Create your own theme

 Use [createTheme](#common-scenarios-api) in order to create a custom theme.
 Once created, this theme can be applied using a ThemeProvider.

+#### Use a custom color palette

+Each theme variable with a color value derives that value from a color ramp in [Mineral UI's palette](/color#guidelines-ramps).
+Those colors can be derived from a different palette color (e.g. "danger" variables use `'bronze'` instead of `'red'`, below) or a custom color ramp can be used (e.g. `myAppColor` is used for "theme" variables, below).

 ```jsx
 import React from 'react';